Zatarita/re4-wiki/PC/udas.md

 {TODO:Flesh out the summary more}

 # Structure
 The file consists of a header and a body.
 The header acts a glossary that contains the metadata for all the data.
-Like a glossary in a book that has chapters and pages.
-The header also contains the offset, and size of the data.
+Like a glossary in a book that has chapters and pages; the header contains the offsets and size of the data.
 This helps us navigate the body of the file.
-The header also gives us information about how to interpret the data.
+The header also contains the extension of the sub-file.
+This lets us know how to interpret the data.
 Such as if the file is sound, models, animations, textures, etc. Typically an UDAS consists of a [DAT](dat.md) file and a [SND](snd.md) file.

 Breaking down the structure of the file results in: